weirdbandkid-games/mod-bot-dash/README.md

 Want to contribute?

-NdT3 Discord Bot is written in Discord.js.
+weirdbandkid's Mod Bot is written in Discord.js.
 If you want to add a feature or work on the code, feel free make a pull request and your code might be accepted.

 ## Credits